 “Noah, just stop!”

 “Time is critical.
 I suggest we depart tomorrow; we have vehicles and light machinery we can take with us.
 It’s not supposed to rain, and Rosario knows the way, so getting there shouldn’t be a problem.
-Now, since the safety of the town is in danger, I believe it’s our duty to warn the mayor about it.
+Now, since the safety of the town is at play, I believe it’s our duty to warn the mayor about it.
 We’ll send a note to him in the morning and then prepare for the expedition; the apprentices can help as well, but I assume everyone agrees they should stay here, and the same goes for my father.”
 Rosario nodded in agreement; the children wouldn’t take it well, but she was sure they would cooperate.
 “The rest of us should be ready to depart no later than noon.
 We have to make the most of our time, so I suggest we get as much rest as we can before morning.”

 “My God, Noah…” Emilia pinched the bridge of her nose.
 “By tomorrow morning, you’ll be convinced that every single person in the town is secretly an extinctionist.
-If you’re that set into going in person, I’ll accompany you as well.”
+If you’re that set on going in person, I’ll accompany you as well.”

 Noah scoffed.

 “I’ll go with you as well,” interrupted Rosario.
-“I saw the forest first hand; I believe I should be there to explain the situation.”
+“I saw the forest firsthand; I believe I should be there to explain the situation.”

 She had been pondering about it.
-She looked at Stefan, who was now playing at a pool table with the smith apprentice.
+Stefan was now playing at a pool table with the smith apprentice.
 Franziska still slept, but Rosario knew she would wake up soon; she always had an interrupted sleep after a stressful day.
 “About that.
 I think we’ll spend the night in town.
 The kids seemed so excited to visit when we arrived, and from here on, things will only get more complicated.”
 She lowered her voice.
 “Besides, we may not have another chance like this to visit.”
 No one said a word, but everyone understood; there was a real chance of this mission going very wrong and some or perhaps all of them not returning.

-They discussed some last details for the next day.
-Franziska woke up shortly after, and the group went back to the atrium.
+They discussed some last details for the next day, Franziska woke up shortly after, and the group went back to the atrium.

 The sky visible through the glass ceiling was already dark, but the multicolored crystals adorning the place kept everything illuminated.
 The light particles that detached from the crystals placed on the mezzanines of the upper floors descended slowly, sticking onto the tree in the center of the atrium, making it look as if it were covered in fireflies.